hacrot3000/solhacker/README.md

 * more and more flash games try to protect their save files by encoding the data in some mime format or something. in that case this script is practically useless.
+* sometimes there is a `pyamf.Undefined` in the plaintext. if that is the case solhacker will not be able to convert the plaintext back to a flash cookie.

 License
 -------